luxinflore/luxinflore.github.io/segments.md

 2. Fill out the table above.
 3. Sort by total score and validate top candidates with qualitative research.

-*Tip:* Revisit your segmentation quarterly or when market conditions change—segments evolve as your product and users grow.
+*Tip:* Revisit your segmentation quarterly or when market conditions change because user segments evolve as your product and users grow.

 <!--